awsdocs/aws-dms-user-guide/doc_source/CHAP_Monitoring.md

 + SQL statements without data that AWS DMS executes on source and target databases\.
 You can use the SQL logs to diagnose unexpected migration behavior\.
 + Stream position details for each CDC event\.

-Context logging is only available in AWS DMS version 3\.5\.0 or later\.
+Context logging is only available in AWS DMS version 3\.5\.0 or higher\.

 AWS DMS turns on context logging by default\.
 To control context logging, set the `EnableLogContext` task setting to `true` or `false`, or by modifying the task in the console\.